Bruno-Lima/Bruno-Lima.github.io/students.md

 I have had / am having the privilege of co-supervising the following students:

+* João Soares (MSc) --  Conversion of Models to Distributed Systems Testing (in progress)
+* José Cardoso (MSc) --  Automatic evaluation of programs in e-learning platforms (in progress)
 * Tiago Coelho (MSc) --  Automation of mobile application testing without programming, July 2016.